-- one 16 ounce bag frozen carrot coins
+- 12 carrots or 16 ounces frozen carrot coins

-- 4 Tablespoons coconut sugar or brown sugar
+- 4 Tablespoons brown sugar or coconut sugar

 - ½ teaspoon sea salt

-- Add the sugar and salt.
-Stir until sugar is melted and carrots are coated.
+Add the sugar and salt.
+Stir until sugar is melted.
+Add the carrots and stir until the carrots are coated with the glaze.
 (You may want to add half the sugar and then adjust the amount according to your taste).